Jnxvln/MessageGenerator/README.md

 Good question, open `MadLib.js` and examine the madness. **(Answered in step #2 below)**

+---

 *Use code folding to collapse/expand segments of code, since this file is quite long.
 I'll eventually modularize certain aspects of this class into separate files.*

+---

-This file is basically a class called `MadLib` which contains all the properties and methods used to generate random MadLibs.
+`MadLib.js` class file contains all the properties and methods used to generate random MadLibs.

 In the constructor, there is a property called `rawSentence` which will be the raw sentence containing one or more tags.
 You can optionally pass in your own rawSentence, or a random one is chosen from `data/sentences.js` if you don't.

 ## Step 1: generateTags()
-The method `generateTags` (under "Step 1") uses a regular expression to locate tags in `this._rawSentence` and save them to an array called `rawTags`, which you'll notice is also a property of this class.
+This method uses a regular expression to locate tags in `this._rawSentence` and save them to an array called `rawTags`, which is also a property of this class.

 We also save "clean" tags (tags without the brackets, so just the words) to a property array called `cleanTags`.